craigbuckler/html5-export/presentation/code.md

 So let's look at the basic page in VS code.

-Is anyone using VS Code now?
-I asked a year ago and got some blank looks.

 You'll be pleased to hear I won't be live editing.
 There's not enough time.
 And I'm a coward.